lawliet89/hpce/hpce5/readme.txt

 minimum) does O(1) work per input pixel for a window.
 Given N windows to be done per row, this means O(N) work per input pixel, however, the windows are done fully independently and can therefore be done in parallel.
 So given N processors, each input pixel could be processed in O(1) time.

 This approach is a natural fit for the data layout, which is streamed in scanline order.
-Since the windows are slid over the pixels in a given row sequentially, this means that all accesses are sequential (therefore benefitiing from hardware prefetching) and, since we do all N windows at the same time, that the input data does not need to be retained and revisited later.
+Since the windows are slid over the pixels in a given row sequentially, this means that all accesses are sequential (therefore benefitiing from hardware prefetching and cache line worth of prefetching) and, since we do all N windows at the same time, that the input data does not need to be retained and revisited later.

 So, for an input pixel in the stream, a pass steps all windows forwards by one pixel and spreads the results to 2N vertical accumulators (meaning that the